yellobyte/ElectronicLoad-Control-XY-FZ35/README.md

 Mouse clicks on the left chart axis will change its scale.
 This can also be done via menu of course.

 ### :heavy_exclamation_mark: Important I
-Don't forget to **set the correct hardware version** of the device before controlling it (Settings->Hardware Version->25W/35W) !
+Don't forget to set the correct **hardware version** of the device before controlling it (Settings->Hardware Version->25W/35W) !

 ### :bangbang: Important II
-The control program expects the device to use the official protocol as shown [here](https://github.com/yellobyte/ElectronicLoad-Control-XY-FZ35/raw/main/Doc/Communication.jpg).
-If it doesn't then such device will not be detected and a communication is therefore not possible.
+XY-FZx5 devices sold on various Chinese sales platforms (e.g. Aliexpress) use the official **communication protocol** as shown [here](https://github.com/yellobyte/ElectronicLoad-Control-XY-FZ35/raw/main/Doc/Communication.jpg).
+Such devices need the protocol setting 1 (Settings->Protocol Version->Version 1 (Standard)).

-However, recent feedback indicate that there are new devices in the wild that use a modified protocol.
-The control program could be changed easily to accept another protocol format but unfortunately I don't have such new device to play and test with.
+For whatever reason, devices sold on amazon.co.jp use a different protocol which is documented nowhere and also behave slightly different.
+Protocol setting 2 is required here (Settings->Protocol Version->Version 2).
+Many thanks to Takano from Japan (https://ps-tec.jp) for his support and especially for sponsoring me such device which only made it possible to integrate this protocol into the control program.

 ## :information_source: Installation
 Depending on your Windows architecture copy the 32bit or 64bit version of the executable into a program folder and that's basically it.